Parental Rights Attorney in Los Angeles

 - The right to conclude on a child’s religious participation

-Child Custody & Parental Rights
+Child Custody Considerations & Parental Rights in California

 California family courts will often allow divorced parents to try and come to a child custody agreement on their own outside of court.
 If the parents are not able to come to an agreement, the court will get involved and come up with a child custody plan based on a variety of factors.